ramihmda/ramihmda.github.io/projects/3d-printing.md

 ## Overview
 This project focused on building the software and control infrastructure required to fabricate stretchable, liquid metal strain sensors using a modified 3D printing platform.
 Gallium behaves very differently from standard thermoplastics, making reliable deposition difficult without tight coordination between motion control, extrusion pressure, and timing.

-While the mechanical modifications to the **Prusa i3 MK3S+** were handled separately, I was responsible for the **entire software stack**.
-This included the ROS2 control architecture, printer–dispenser coordination, GUI development, firmware modifications, and calibration tools that enable repeatable liquid metal deposition using a **Nordson Ultimus V air dispenser**.
+While the mechanical modifications to the Prusa i3 MK3S+ were handled separately, I was responsible for the entire software stack.
+This included the ROS2 control architecture, printer–dispenser coordination, GUI development, firmware modifications, and calibration tools that enable repeatable liquid metal deposition using a Nordson Ultimus V air dispenser.

 <figure class="align-center">
   <img src="/assets/images/system_diagram.png" alt="Physical system overview" style="max-width: 900px; width: 100%;">
 </figure>

 ## System Architecture
-I designed the control system around **ROS2** to separate printer motion, pneumatic control, and user interaction into independent nodes.
+I designed the control system around ROS2 to separate printer motion, pneumatic control, and user interaction into independent nodes.
 This decoupling keeps the printer’s G-code stream fast and stable while allowing extrusion parameters to be adjusted in real time.

 - **Printer Node:** Streams G-code to the Prusa and handles motion execution and mold-aligned coordinate transforms.
 It also issues start/stop triggers to synchronize extrusion with movement.
 - **Dispenser Node:** Converts ROS commands into serial messages for the Nordson Ultimus V, using a dedicated worker loop to minimize pressure timing jitter.